ogotbanned/United-states-welfare-guide/readme.txt

 If you can get on state welfare, apply for that first.
 They have SSI applicant assistance programs and Cash EBT that can help you out while waiting for SSDI/SSI.

 4:Apply for STATE welfare.
-Make sure to apply for medicaid.
-EBT, and maybe EBT cash(General Assistance) depending on your state.
+Make sure to apply for Medicaid.
+Food Stamps, and maybe Cash EBT (General Assistance) depending on your  US State.
 I Live in a leftest state that has money so my state has General Assistance.

-5:Wait till your ebt/medicare application at your local welfare office gets though.
+5:Wait till your Cash EBT/Medicaid/Food Stamps application at your local welfare office gets though.
 Most Cash EBT (General Assistance) have work requirements.
 You can bypass this by having a medical diagnosis.
 More on this soon.

 6:Get a mental illness diagnoses by a medical professional.
 Use your Medicaid.
 The state welfare office (if you live in a leftest state with money) Will help you out with that.
 What mental illness you choose is up to yourself to decide.